SymfonyCasts/api-platform3/sfcasts/ep1/collections-write.md

-# Collections Write

-Coming soon...
+# Adding Items to a Collection Property

-Let's fetch a single user in our api.
-I know I have one I with ID three and cool.
-So as we learned earlier, exposing a collection relation properties, just like any other field, just make sure that it's in the correct serialization group.
-And then you can go further with serialization groups to change it to be from an array of i I strings or an array of embedded objects like we have now.
-But my question now is, could we also modify the dragon treasures from the user endpoints?
-The answer is of course, yes.
+Let's fetch a single user in our API: I know one exists  with ID 2.
+And cool!

+As we learned earlier, exposing a *collection* relation property is just like any other field: just make sure that it's in the correct serialization group.
+And then you can go *further* with serialization groups to choose between making this return as an array of IRI strings or as an array of embedded objects like we have now.

+New question: could we also *modify* the `dragonTreasures` that a user owns from one of the user operations?
+The answer is, of course, yea!
 And we're going to do this in increasingly crazy ways.
-So if we look at the post endpoint, you don't see dragon treasures in there right now because the field simply isn't writeable, it's not in the right group.
-So to make it writeable, we know what to do.
-We'll just add user on.
-Right?
-And now back over on our documentation.
-No surprise.
-There we go.
-Dragon treasures.
-And what's in expecting is an array of strings, an array of I R I strings.
-So let's try this.
-Let's create a new user, fill in the email and fill in the username.
-And then I'm gonna assign this two existing treasures that are in our system.
-So I'm actually gonna cheat up here real quick and use the get collection endpoint for treasures and Perfect.
-So I have ID two and ID three.

-Cool.
-So let's take down here.
-So slash api slash treasures.

-Oops
+## Making the Collection Field Writable

+Look at the POST endpoint.
+We don't see a `dragonTreasures` field right now because... the field simply isn't writable: it's not in the correct group.
+To remedy that, we know what to do: add `user:write`.

+Easy peasy!
+When we refresh the docs, and check that endpoint... there we go:
+`dragonTreasures`.
+And it says that this field should be an array of strings: an array of IRI strings.

+Let's try crafting a new user.
+Fill in the `email` and `username`.
+Then, let's assign the new user two *existing* treasures.
+Let's sneak up to the GET collection endpoint for treasures... and awesome.
+We ids 2, 3 and 4.

+Back down here, assign `owner` to an array with `/api/treasures/2`, `/api/treasures/3` and `/api/treasures/4`.

+Makes sense, right?
+If API can return `dragonTreasures` as an array of IRI strings, why can't we *send* an array of IRI strings?
+When we hit Execute... indeed!
+It worked perfectly!

+And since each treasure can have only one owner... it means that we kinda stole those treasures from someone else!

+## The adder & remover Methods for Collections

-Slash two and slash api slash treasures slash three.
-Ah heck, let's get greedy API slash treasure slash four.
-So just like when we read it, it can be I an I I, there's no problems at all with us setting it so when you execute, that worked perfectly.
-So we kind of stole those treasures from someone else.
-But wait a second, how did that work?
-We know that when we send fields like email, password, and username, because those are private properties that you use as the setter.
-So when we pass username, it calls set username.
-But when we pass, so who pass dragon treasures, it must call it set dragon treasures.
+But... wait a second, how did that work?
+We know that when we send fields like `email`, `password`, and `username`, because those are private properties, the serializer calls the setter methods.
+So when we pass `username`, it calls `setUsername()`.

-But guess what?
-We don't have a set dragon treasures, but we do have an ad dragon treasure method and a removed dragon treasure method.
-So the serializer is really smart.
-It sees that our user object has no dragon treasures.
-And so it recognizes that each of these three objects are new dragon treasures.
-And so it actually called add dragon treasure one time for each of those dragon treasures.
-And really importantly, the way that make SD generates these methods is it makes sure that it takes that dragon treasure and sets the owner to be this object.
-The reason that's important has to do with doctrine, relationships and the owning versus the inverse side.
-But the takeaway is that thanks to add dragon treasure being called, and the way this method is written, it gets our data, our data set up exactly like it needs to.
-And then when everything saves, it saves correctly.
-So sweet.
-Next, let's get more complex.
-By allowing treasures to be created when we're creating a new user, we're also going to remove treasures from a user.
-Like in the event that the dwarves take back the mountain as if.
+And when we pass `dragonTreasures`, it must call it `setDragonTreasures`, right?

+Well guess what?
+We don't *have* a `setDragonTreasures()` method!
+But we *do* have an `addDragonTreasure` method and a `removeDragonTreasure` method.

+The serializer is really smart.
+It sees that the new `User` object has no `dragonTreasures`.
+So it recognizes that each of these three objects are *new* and so it calls `addDragonTreasure` one time for each.

+And the way that MakerBundle generated these methods is *critical*.
+It takes the new `DragonTreasure` and sets the `owner` to be *this* object.
+That's important because of how Doctrine handles relationships: setting the owner sets what's called the "owning" side of the relationship.
+Basically, without this, Doctrine wouldn't save this change to the database.

+The takeaway is that, thanks to `addDragonTreasure()` and its magical powers, the `owner` of the `DragonTreasure` is changed from its old owner to the new `User`, which is perfect.

+Next, let's get more complex by allowing treasures to be *created* when we're creating a new `User`.
+We're also going to allow treasures to be *removed* from a `User`... like in the unlikely event that the dwarves take back the mountain.
+As if.